-To help avoid side effects and ensure proper use, talk to your/your child's doctor or pharmacist before you/your child take HADLIMA® (or HADLIMA® PushTouch®).
-Talk about any health conditions or problems you/your child may have, including if:
+To help avoid side effects and ensure proper use, talk to your healthcare professional before you take HADLIMA® (or HADLIMA® PushTouch®).
+Talk about any health conditions or problems you may have, including if:

-- you/your child have or have had any kind of infection including an infection that is in only one place in your/your child's body (such as an open cut or sore), or an infection that is in your/your child's whole body (such as the flu).
-Having an infection could put you/your child at risk for serious side effects from HADLIMA® (or HADLIMA® PushTouch®).
-If you are unsure, ask your/your child's doctor. - you/your child have a history of infections that keep coming back or other conditions that might increase your/your child's risk of infections, including fungal infections. - you/your child have ever had tuberculosis, or if you/your child have been in close contact

-- with someone who has had tuberculosis.
-If you/your child develop any of the symptoms of tuberculosis (a dry cough that doesn't go away, weight loss, fever, night sweats) call your/your child's doctor right away.
-Your/your child's doctor will need to examine you/your child for tuberculosis and perform a skin test. - you/your child resided or travelled to areas where there is a greater risk for certain kinds of infections such as tuberculosis, histoplasmosis, coccidioidomycosis, blastomycosis, or parasitic infections.
-These infections are caused by a bacteria or a fungus that can affect the lungs or other parts of your/your child's body.
-If you/your child take HADLIMA® (or HADLIMA® PushTouch®) these may become active or more severe.
-If you don't know if you/your child have lived in or travelled to an area where these infections are common, ask your/your child's doctor. - you/your child have ever had liver injury or hepatitis B virus infection or are at risk of developing this infection.
+- you have or have had any kind of infection including an infection that is in only one place in your body (such as an open cut or sore), or an infection that is in your whole body (such as the flu).
+Having an infection could put you at risk for serious side effects from HADLIMA® (or HADLIMA® PushTouch®).
+If you are unsure, ask your doctor. - you have a history of infections that keep coming back or other conditions that might increase your risk of infections, including fungal infections. - you have ever had tuberculosis, or if you have been in close contact with someone who has had tuberculosis.
+If you develop any of the symptoms of tuberculosis (a dry cough that doesn't go away, weight loss, fever, night sweats) call your doctor right away.
+Your doctor will need to examine you for tuberculosis and perform a skin test. - you resided or travelled to areas where there is a greater risk for certain kinds of infections such as tuberculosis, histoplasmosis, coccidioidomycosis, blastomycosis, or parasitic infections.
+These infections are caused by a bacteria or a fungus that can affect the lungs or other parts of your body.
+If you take HADLIMA® (or HADLIMA® PushTouch®) these may become active or more severe.
+If you don't know if you have lived in or travelled to an area where these infections are common, ask your doctor. - you have ever had liver injury or hepatitis B virus infection or are at risk of developing this infection.
 Signs and symptoms include the following: yellowing of the skin or eyes (jaundice), feeling of sickness, tiredness, loss of appetite, joint pain, fever, dark brown-colored urine, vomiting, and abdominal pain.
-If you/your child experience any of these signs and symptoms, contact your/your child's doctor immediately.
-These symptoms may occur several months after starting therapy with HADLIMA® (or HADLIMA® PushTouch®). - you/your child experience any numbness or tingling or have ever had a disease that affects your/your child's nervous system like multiple sclerosis or Guillain-Barré syndrome. - you/your child have or have had heart failure. - you/your child are scheduled to have major surgery or dental procedures. - you/your child are scheduled to be vaccinated for anything.
-It is recommended that pediatric patients, if possible, be brought up to date with all immunizations according to current guidelines before starting HADLIMA® (or HADLIMA® PushTouch®). - you/your child are taking other medicines for your/your child's rheumatoid arthritis, polyarticular juvenile idiopathic arthritis, psoriatic arthritis, ankylosing spondylitis, Crohn's disease, psoriasis, or other conditions.
-You/your child can take other medicines provided your/your child's doctor has prescribed them or has told you/your child it is acceptable that you/your child take them while you/your child are taking HADLIMA® (or HADLIMA® PushTouch®).
-It is important that you tell your/your child's doctor about any other medicines you/your child are taking for other conditions (for example, high blood pressure medicine) before you/your child start taking HADLIMA® (or HADLIMA® PushTouch®). - you/your child are taking any over-the-counter drugs, herbal medicines and vitamin and mineral supplements. - you/your child are pregnant or could become pregnant - you/your child are breast-feeding or plan to breast-feed.
+If you experience any of these signs and symptoms, contact your doctor immediately.
+These symptoms may occur several months after starting therapy with HADLIMA® (or HADLIMA® PushTouch®).

+- you experience any numbness or tingling or have ever had a disease that affects your nervous system like multiple sclerosis or Guillain-Barré syndrome. - you have or have had heart failure. - you are scheduled to have major surgery or dental procedures. - you are scheduled to be vaccinated for anything.
+It is recommended that pediatric patients, if possible, be brought up to date with all immunizations according to current guidelines before starting HADLIMA® (or HADLIMA® PushTouch®). - you are taking other medicines for your rheumatoid arthritis, polyarticular juvenile idiopathic arthritis, psoriatic arthritis, ankylosing spondylitis, Crohn's disease, psoriasis, or other conditions.
+You can take other medicines provided your doctor has prescribed them or has told you it is acceptable that you take them while you are taking HADLIMA® (or HADLIMA® PushTouch®).
+It is important that you tell your doctor about any other medicines you are taking for other conditions (for example, high blood pressure medicine) before you start taking HADLIMA® (or HADLIMA® PushTouch®). - you are taking any over-the-counter drugs, herbal medicines and vitamin and mineral supplements. - you are pregnant or could become pregnant - you are breast-feeding or plan to breast-feed.

-If you/your child are not sure or have any questions about any of this information, ask your/your child's doctor.
+If you are not sure or have any questions about any of this information, ask your doctor.

-Other warnings you/your child should know about:
+Other warnings you should know about: